terra-quantum-public/tq42-pqc-oss/docs/classic_quantum_resistant_algs/sha3.md

 *   `PQC_OK`: This indicates that the operation was successful, signaling that the context has been closed and all associated resources have been freed.

-By calling `PQC_close_context`, users ensure that their program behaves responsibly with system resources.
+By calling `PQC_context_close`, users ensure that their program behaves responsibly with system resources.
 It is a standard best practice for C, which don't have automatic garbage collection, that every resource allocated should be paired with a corresponding deallocation.

 **Usage Notes**:

-* You should only call `PQC_close_context` once for each initialized context.
+* You should only call `PQC_context_close` once for each initialized context.
 Attempting to free an already freed context can lead to undefined behavior, including crashes.

-* After `PQC_close_context` has been called with a particular context handle, that handle should not be used again unless it is reassigned by re-initializing a new context.
+* After `PQC_context_close` has been called with a particular context handle, that handle should not be used again unless it is reassigned by re-initializing a new context.

 Example